 Donna Hardie co-authored a publication in the American Journal of Health Education describing the theoretical foundation, model and programs created by Sanford fit, to promote children’s health and wellness.

 More research stories

 - Man fundraises for research-study inspiration: his daughter

 - Bush Fellowship goes to Sanford Health researcher

 - Top grants help Sanford Research draw undergrad interns

-Posted In Behavioral Health, Clear Lake, Detroit Lakes, Dickinson, Faces of Sanford Health, Health Care Heroes, Health Information, Innovations, Jackson, Jamestown, Luverne, Mayville, Minot, Mountain Lake, News, Research, Rock Rapids, Rural Health, Sheldon, Thief River Falls, Tracy, Wahpeton, Webster, Westbrook, Windom
+Posted In Behavioral Health, Clear Lake, Detroit Lakes, Dickinson, Health Information, Innovations, Jackson, Jamestown, Luverne, Mayville, Minot, Mountain Lake, News, Research, Rock Rapids, Rural Health, Sanford Stories, Sheldon, Thief River Falls, Tracy, Wahpeton, Webster, Westbrook, Windom